xsavory/astra/apps/expert-forum-2025/PRD.md

 ```

 **Validation (Both Offline & Online):**
-- Each booth can be answered only once and cannot be edited
+- Each booth can be answered only once and cannot be edited (enforced by database unique constraint)
-- Progress updates in real-time after each booth check-in
+- **Realtime Progress:** Progress updates automatically in real-time after each booth check-in (Supabase Realtime)
-- Voucher unlocks when threshold is met
+- Voucher unlocks when threshold is met (auto-calculated by database trigger)

 ---